anunav83/ZipCodeFinder/README.md

 ## Finding Zip Codes based on latitude and longitude

-As part of another project I had geocodes of over 100,000 location beloging to same neighborhood, the data is useless unless we had the ZIP codes the location belonged to.
+As part of another project I had geocodes of over 100,000 location belonging to same neighborhood.
+The data is useless unless we had the ZIP codes the location belonged to.
 Using google APIs / other Thrid Party APIs had a cap on how many zipcodes we could find in a day for free.

 In this project we will determine the zip codes based on the geocode( latitude and longitude) with upto 97.7% accuracy using clustering techniques ( KNearest Neighbors)